Favourited 229 times

 We are looking for interesting and interested people who would like to help out and learn in a relaxed environment but who are also independent, hard-working and don't mind the isolation.
 What you get out of your stay with us will be up to you.

 Cooking / shopping

 Because we are so rural, this is a very different way of life than many people are used to.
 People learn to be alone with their thoughts if they are not used to so much silence.
 You can learn all sorts of rural-living skills depending on your interests.
 We also really love making art and both of us do love to teach different art skills.
 Terri has a literature degree and an art diploma; if you're interested she can teach you everything you never wanted to know about Shakespeare, and she knows a lot about gardening too :) We both love to cook because we both love to eat good food and we can teach you some things about cooking and preserving food.
 We also plan to do much more wild food gathering this year.
 We have varied interests, and we love to meet new people and share stories and laughter.

 Tasks vary with the seasons and throughout the week.
 Most of the work is in the garden and around the yard.
 Some cleaning, possibly some cooking.
 Sometimes we'll be working with you, sometimes you'll be on your own.

 Generally there is a building project or two going on as well.
-The animals also need daily care and affection.

 If you have any special skills you would like to put to use let us know and we can find you your own project.